szydan/gists/setup/terminal.md

 ### Speed

-Let's use a simple example to demonstrate the difference in speed Imagen you have a folder in which you keep your notes, maybe 10 files with just few lines of text in each.
+Let's use a simple example to demonstrate the difference in speed Imagine you have a folder in which you keep your notes, maybe 10 files with just few lines of text in each.
 Now you remember that in one of the notes you wrote something about your friend Alice and now you want to find this file out

 Below is a comparison using GUI and terminal.
 On the left, the user clicks through every file and looks at the preview to see if there is anything about Alice, (assuming the notes are short and the full content would fit into the preview box)
-On the right the user is doing the same opertion using the terminal and the command `grep`
+On the right the user is doing the same operation using the terminal and the command `grep`

 ![](img/alice.gif)

-That was only 5 files, now imagen if you have to search through a hundred or a thousand files.
+That was only 5 files, now imagine if you have to search through a hundred or a thousand files.
 The sample directory with the notes files can be found [here](./terminal-example)

 ### Some of the often used terminal commands